An analytic generalization of the Catalan numbers and its integral representation: Backgrounds and motivations

 or that there exist two $2$-tuples $(a_n,b_n)\in(0,\infty)\times(0,\infty)$ and $(\alpha_n,\beta_n)\in(0,\infty)\times(0,\infty)$ such that $C(a_n,b_n;n)=\mathcal{C}_n(\alpha_n,\beta_n)$ for all $n\ge0$.

-For our own convenience and referencing to the convention in mathematical community, while calling $C(a,b;n)$ for $n\ge0$ and $a,b>0$ the Cataln--Qi numbers of the first kind, we call $\mathcal{C}_n(a,b)$ for $n\ge0$ and $a,b>0$ the Catalan--Qi numbers of the second kind.
+For our own convenience and referencing to the convention in mathematical community, while calling $C(a,b;n)$ for $n\ge0$, $a\ge0$, and $b>0$ generalized Catalan numbers of the first kind, we call $\mathcal{C}_n(a,b)$ for $n\ge0$, $a\ge0$, and $b>0$ generalized Catalan numbers of the second kind.

-In this paper, we will give solutions to the first two problems above: establishing an explicit formula for the Catalan--Qi numbers of the second kind $\mathcal{C}_n(a,b)$ and finding an integral representation for the Catalan--Qi numbers of the second kind $\mathcal{C}_n(a,b)$ by finding an integral representation of the generating function $G_{a,b}(x)$ in~\eqref{G(a-b-x)-GF}, while leaving the third problem above to interested combinatorists.
+In this paper, we will give solutions to the first two problems above: establishing an explicit formula for generalized Catalan numbers of the second kind $\mathcal{C}_n(a,b)$ and finding an integral representation for generalized Catalan numbers of the second kind $\mathcal{C}_n(a,b)$ by finding an integral representation of the generating function $G_{a,b}(x)$ in~\eqref{G(a-b-x)-GF}, while leaving the third problem above to interested combinatorists.